Esri/cityengine-sdk/README.md

         lib/...
 ```

 ## Examples
 This repository contains a number of source code examples.
 Each example contains a README with detailed instructions how to build and use it.

 A quick overview:
-- prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
+* prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
-- prt4maya: wraps the SDK into a plugin for Autodesk Maya
-- stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.
+* stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.
-- stldec: demonstrates how to write a custom decoder for the STL geometry format.
+* stldec: demonstrates how to write a custom decoder for the STL geometry format.

+External Use Cases:
+* [Palladio](https://github.com/esri/palladio): a CityEngine plugin for SideFX Houdini

 ## General Software Requirements
 Please note that the individual example READMEs may include further requirements.

 #### All Platforms
 * To load custom encoders built with the latest SDK, CityEngine 2019.0 is required.
 For older versions of CityEngine an older version of the SDK might have to be used, see list above.
-* License for matching CityEngine
+* License for matching CityEngine, e.g. to author Rule Packages.
 * CMake 3.13 or later (http://www.cmake.org)

 #### Windows
 * Windows 7, 8.1 or 10 (64bit)
 * Required C++ compiler: Visual Studio 2017 with Toolset MSVC 14.11 or later
 * Required flags for extension libraries release mode: `/bigobj /GR /EHsc /MD` (use `/MDd` to debug)

 #### macOS
 * macOS Sierra (10.12) or later
 * Required C++ compiler: Apple Clang 8.1 or later (i.e. XCode 8.3 or later)
 * Required flags for extension libraries: `-std=c++14 -stdlib=libc++ -fvisibility=hidden -fvisibility-inlines-hidden -Wl,--exclude-libs,ALL`

 #### Linux
 * RedHat Enterprise Linux 7.x or compatible
 * Required C++ compiler: GCC 6.3 or later (RedHat Enterprise Linux DevToolSet 6.1)
 * Required flags for extension libraries: `-std=c++14 -D_GLIBCXX_USE_CXX11_ABI=0 -march=nocona -fvisibility=hidden -fvisibility-inlines-hidden -Wl,--exclude-libs,ALL`

 ## Further Resources
 * Documentation: